 Pros and Cons of Tender Offers for Startup Employees

-Participating in a tender offer is a major financial consideration, and you should consult your Harness Tax Advisor or other tax professional before making any final decisions.
+Participating in a tender offer is a major financial consideration, and you should consult your tax advisor or other tax professional before making any final decisions.
 Here are some positive and negative considerations to keep in mind:

 Personal Financial Planning Considerations